esphome/esphome-docs/esphomeyaml/components/output/esp8266_pwm.rst

 The ESP8266 Software PWM platform allows you to use a software PWM on the pins GPIO0-GPIO16 on your ESP8266.
-As this is only a software PWM and not a hardware PWM (like the :doc:`ESP32 LEDC PWM <ledc>`) and has a few limitations.
+As this is only a software PWM and not a hardware PWM (like the :doc:`ESP32 LEDC PWM <ledc>`) and has a key

-- There can be a noticeable amount of flickering with increased WiFi activity.
+disadvantage: There can be a noticeable amount of flickering with increased WiFi activity.
-- The output range only goes up to about 80%.

 If you need a stable PWM signal, it’s definitely recommended to use the successor of the ESP8266, the ESP32, and its :doc:`ESP32 LEDC PWM <ledc>` instead.